What is Radiofrequency Ablation?

 In a large study, 92.5% of the participants reported excellent or good pain relief with radiofrequency thermo-coagulation for the symptoms of trigeminal neuralgia (Chen 2001).

 A group of 100 patients suffering from trigeminal neuralgia were treated by radiofrequency thermo-coagulation.
-The study concluded that RFA is the treatment of choice for trigeminal neuralgia when other medical treatments are no longer effective, or the side-effects of medications contraindicate their usage (Motta).
+The study concluded that Radiofrequency Ablation is the treatment of choice for trigeminal neuralgia when other medical treatments are no longer effective, or the side-effects of medications contraindicate their usage (Motta).

 Another study evaluated 39 patients with trigeminal neuralgia and 92.3% received satisfactory pain relief (Sengupta).